MSc Applied Statistics (online)

 You’ll learn through video lectures, interactive sessions, independent reading of articles and texts and discussion forums.

-On average you'll study five hours of online material per week plus additional self-study.
+On average, you'll study five hours of online material per module per week, plus additional self-study.
 You’ll also have regular assistance from dedicated tutors who'll interact and communicate with you through online forums and email.

 You'll be part of a community of students working collaboratively to share and enhance learning.